Exploring Levels Of Anxiety Or Worry

 Get support in addressing anxiety symptoms

 If you’re experiencing excessive anxiety symptoms, you may benefit from consulting with a mental health care professional.
-They can help you learn to challenge distorted thoughts that may lead to distressing feelings and behaviors related to anxiety, and they can assist you in developing healthy coping mechanisms so you can manage symptoms as they arise.
+They can help you learn to challenge distorted thoughts that may lead to distressing feelings and behaviors related to anxiety and fear, and they can assist you in developing healthy coping mechanisms so you can manage symptoms as they arise.

 If the prospect of meeting with a therapist in person seems intimidating or anxiety-producing, you might consider the option of connecting with a therapist online instead.
 With a virtual therapy platform like BetterHelp, you can get matched with a licensed provider who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
 Research suggests that online therapy can offer similar benefits to in-person therapy, with one study indicating that individuals with diagnosed anxiety saw “sustained and clinically meaningful improvements” in symptoms after treatment.